 - Option (2) is to take 24 credits of coursework (8 courses) and write a Master’s Thesis (6 credits of thesis research).
 Note that these 6 credits of thesis research carry no tuition charge).

 Yes.
-You will work with your advisor to determine your program of study.
+You will work with the MLC Director to determine your program of study.
 The Graduate School of Arts and Sciences requires that part-time students complete their degrees in three academic years, or six semesters.

-For more information about financial assistance, please visit the webpage of the Office of Student Financial services and follow the links for graduate students.
+For more information about financial assistance, please visit the Office of Student Financial services and follow the links for graduate students.